-Dr. Olsen is a zooarchaeologist who has focused much of her career on the investigation of horse domestication, directing excavations of Copper Age sites and doing research in Kazakhstan.
+Dr. Olsen is the Interim Director of Museum Studies and Curator of the Division of Archaeology, Biodiversity Institute/Museum of Natural History.
+She is a Museum Scientist who has spent her career as a museum curator and academic.
+As a researcher, she is a zooarchaeologist who has focused much of her career on the investigation of horse domestication, directing excavations of Copper Age sites and doing research in Kazakhstan.
 In recent years, she has turned to advanced imaging of petroglyphs in Saudi Arabia, with particular interest in the impact of climate change on the Arabian Peninsula.

 I alternate teaching Human Osteology and Zooarchaeology and also teach Museum Anthropology.
 All are primarily Anthropology courses, but are cross-listed in Museum Studies.
 Both undergraduate and graduate Anthropology credit, and graduate Museum Studies credit are possible with all three courses.
 I will begin teaching Natural Sciences Curation and Collections Management, Museum Studies 710, in the fall of 2018.
 It is cross-listed in Biology.

 - Human skeleton, Zooarchaeology, Museum Anthropology, Natural Sciences Curation and Collection Management